 A challenge for word learners, known as “referential uncertainty”, is to map unknown words onto their referents (Quine, 1960).
 To illustrate the problem, imagine a young child who has in front of her a bowl of peas, a bowl of carrots, and a bowl of mashed potatoes.
 She does not know the names for any of these foods.
 If her parent says, “Eat your peas,” the child does not know whether the word “peas” refers to the green food, the orange food, or the white food.
 As Quine points out, the word “peas” might even refer to part of a food, like a single pea or a single carrot; or to vegetables or food in general; or to the bowl or the table; or even to something in another linguistic category, such as the adjective orange or the action of eating.
 How do word learners, including both children and adults, map a word to its referent object given the problem of referential uncertainty?

 The following introductory section traces some of the responses in the literature to the problem of referential uncertainty, focusing on the emergence and development of cross-situational statistics as a potential way to solve this word learning problem.
 I first briefly mention some early work that proposed ways in which referential uncertainty might be resolved in single naming events.
 I then discuss the more recent literature on cross-situational word learning and, in particular, the debate about the specific mechanisms that might underlie a cross-situational solution to referential uncertainty.
 I consider recent accounts, including this study’s immediate predecessors, that integrate early social theories of word learning with cross-situational theories to shed light on this debate.
 Finally, I examine the ways in which eye-tracking has been used in word-learning studies.
 In the present study, it is used in a novel way to further illuminate the underlying mechanisms of cross-situational word learning.

+Subsection 1

 Many researchers studying word learning between the late 1980s and the early 2000s focused on single naming events.
 As the term suggests, a single naming event is a singular instance in which a learner hears a novel word and must at that time identify the word’s referent, a process known as “fast mapping” (Yu & Smith, 2007).
 Though there could be an infinite amount of possible referents for a given novel word, some researchers have suggested the existence of constraints that might help to narrow the possibilities and help the learner map the word to its referent.
 Markman (1990) posits that even very early word learners might hold conceptual assumptions that bias them towards certain potential referents of novel words.
 For instance, she argues that the “whole object assumption” leads children to find it more likely that a novel word refers to an entire object instead of to part of that object or to one of its qualities.
 Gleitman (1990) suggests a process called “syntactic bootstrapping”, through which the syntactic structure of an utterance places constraints upon the space of possible referents.
 In the above example, a word learner who is familiar with the meaning or use of the word “eat” can infer from the beginning of the command that “peas” are a type of food; this would rule out, for instance, the hypothesis that “peas” referred to the bowl, since bowls are inedible.